-|Atmospheric nitrogen measurements in the ATOC Skywatch Observatory are coordinated by local USGS research scientists as part of an urban area monitoring network.
-Employing several different sampling methods, both wet and dry deposition of nitrogen species are recorded for a USGS sponsored project, Network for Urban Atmospheric Nitrogen Chemistry.
-The multiyear study brings together researchers from the USGS, University of Colorado, Colorado State University, and Texas A&M to observe atmospheric nitrogen species in the Boulder/Denver region.|
+|Atmospheric nitrogen measurements in the ATOC Skywatch Observatory were recorded by local USGS research scientists as part of an urban area monitoring network.
+Employing several different sampling methods, both wet and dry deposition of nitrogen species were measured for a USGS sponsored project, Network for Urban Atmospheric Nitrogen Chemistry.
+The multiyear study brought together researchers from the USGS, University of Colorado, Colorado State University, and Texas A&M to observe atmospheric nitrogen species in the Boulder/Denver region.|

-|Through the USGS NUANC study, Skywatch is hosting a CSU, Department of Atmospheric Science passive ammonia monitor for their Atmospheric Chemistry/Air Quality Program.|
+|Through the USGS NUANC study, Skywatch hosted a Colorado State University, Department of Atmospheric Science passive ammonia monitor for their Atmospheric Chemistry/Air Quality Program.|

-|ATOC owes a special thank you to the field technicans at the Boulder Creek Critical Zone Observatory.
-Support for weekly NADP/NTN precipitation sample collection and ammonia monitoring is provided by the Boulder Creek CZO.|
+|ATOC owes a special thank you to Boulder Creek Critical Zone Observatory field technicians.
+Support for weekly NADP/NTN precipitation sample collection and ammonia monitoring was provided by the Boulder Creek CZO.|

-|Stable water isotope measurements have been conducted at Skywatch Observatory since 2009.
-Monthly water samples are submitted to the International Atomic Energy Agency Global Network of Isotopes in Precipitation program for analysis and entry into the database.|
+|Water samples have been occassionally collected in the Skywatch Observatory by ATOC students for analysis of stable water isotopes.
+The samples were submitted to the International Atomic Energy Agency Global Network of Isotopes in Precipitation program for analysis and entry into their database.|